transeptorlabs/transeptor-bundler/README.md

 1. Need to sign up for an [Alchemy account](https://auth.alchemy.com/signup)
 2. Add environment variables to `.env` - `ALCHEMY_API_KEY=<your-api-key>`, `MNEMONIC=<your_seed_phrase_for_bundler_signer_account>` and `BENEFICIARY=<address_to_receive_funds>`
 3. Start up Bundler in searcher mode `npm run start:searcher`
-4. Bundler will start up in `private-searcher` mode
+4. Bundler will start up in `searcher` mode

 ## ERC-4337 Entrypoint contract
 This Bundler uses [Infinitism](https://github.com/eth-infinitism/account-abstraction) `@account-abstraction/contracts`(version 0.6.0) entry point contract for local development.
 The `npm fetch:abi` script fetched abi for the contract and saves it locally at `./abi/entrypoint.js`.